 My Easy-to-Assemble Warm Work from Home Lunches

-These are going to be a bit harder if you’re working with an office kitchen… For most of these, if I’m making myself one, I’ll set aside enough portions for a second or third meal so I don’t have to go into as many places to get the ingredients.
+These are going to be a bit harder if you’re working with an office kitchen… For most of these, I’ll set aside enough portions for a second or third meal so I don’t have to go into as many places to get the ingredients.

 Readers, how about you — what are your easy, warm workday lunches?